 Scrum Teams deliver products iteratively and incrementally, maximizing opportunities for feedback.

-Incremental deliveries of “Done” product ensure that a potentially useful version of a working product is always available.
+Incremental deliveries of “Done” product ensure that a potentially shippable version of a working product is always available.

 Team Selection

 The Scrum Team (Development Team) is the core for any Scrum project implementation and getting the team selection right is important for maintaining the performance of the whole team.
 Scrum team members are generalist-specialists.
 (Have a general idea of various fields and be an expert in at least one of the fields—but beyond the subject-matter expertise, it is the people skills of team members that define the success of self-organizing teams.)